10 Individual learning

 Interface

-At the interface between agents and the environment are
+At the interface between the agent and the environment are

-- each agent’s set of (conceivable) actions - from agents to environment,
+• the agent’s set of (conceivable) actions - from agent to environment,

-- extrinsic reward signals - a single number from environment to each agent,
+• extrinsic reward signals - a single number from environment to agent,

 Note: In general, the environment is composed of the natural and the social environment.